 SIFU BEAU, PRINCIPAL INSTRUCTOR MANA WING CHUN, SYDNEY

 Technical Advisor, Australasian Ving Chun Kuen Instructors Association

 Actively involved in running workshops in Australia & New Zealand

-Beau Bouzaid has been involved in his practise of Wing Chun Kuen for more than 40 years.
+Beau Bouzaid has been involved in his practise of Wing Chun Kuen for near fifty years.

-He began his Wing Chun in Invercargill during the early 70's under the guidance of Kevin Earle at the Hsiao Loong Kung Fu school (which later became 'Earle's Academy Ving Chun Kuen').
+He began his Wing Chun in Invercargill circa 1973 under the guidance of Kevin Earle at the Hsiao Loong Kung Fu school (which later became 'Earle's Academy Ving Chun Kuen').

 With Kevin's guideance Beau became the Senior Instructor in Invercagill and he (Beau) had soon opened and established a branch in Gore.
-He also organised and participated in numerous Wing Chun workshops and demonstrations.
+Beau organised and participated in numerous Wing Chun workshops and demonstrations throughout the '70's.